dspinellis/cqmetrics/README.md

 numbers separated by a single tab.

 * Number of characters
-* Number of lines, minimum, mean, maximum line length
+* Number of lines, minimum, mean, maximum, standard deviation of line length
 * Number of functions (A function is considered to start with `{` at column 1)
-* Number of statements, minimum, mean, maximum statement nesting
+* Number of statements, minimum, mean, maximum, standard deviation of statement nesting
 * Number of `goto` statements
 * Number of `register` keywords
 * Number of `typedef`